getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 The key thing here is the `while` loop.
 This prevents screen flicker.
 Need to make sure the screen didn't flicker.

+I should paste some documentation from Google about blocking the main thread, or whatever.

 ### Detour: `requestAnimationFrame`

 This is not useful in this case, my b.
+In fact we are, on purpose, doing the _opposite_ which is funny.
+Kind of?
+I should read up on this a little.

 ## Removing `ParentElement`

 `ParentElement` is not needed here, to be honest, we can just a native DOM API.
+Small improvement or whatever.

 ### Detour: `ref` Callback Functions